 Next to Campo dos Mártires da Pátria Square is Jardim do Torel, one of our favorites in Lisbon.

 It has plenty of space for those with energy to spare – the little ones, of course!
-So much so that, next to the water tank that delights holidaymakers in the summer, a playground has been installed with lots of challenges to entertain all the children, and more, thanks to the ping pong table nearby.
+So much so that, next to the water tank that delights holidaymakers in summer, a playground has been set up with lots of challenges to entertain all the children, and more, thanks to the ping pong table nearby.

 In addition to the whole space, there is also a viewpoint with a beautiful view over the city.
-And because children can get hungry at any time, there’ s a kiosk right next door (it’s not always open), in case you need to buy a water, juice or snack.
+And because children can get hungry at any time, there’ s a kiosk right next door (it’s not always open), in case you need to buy some water, juice or a snack.

 Address: Rua Júlio de Andrade